dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 For general business logic validation, use a [validator component](#validator-components) that receives form errors in a dictionary.

-> [!WARNING]
-> When used the same component, the approach in this section is incompatible with the use of [basic form validation](#basic-validation).
-Use of both approaches simultaneously leads to a conflict over control of the form's <xref:Microsoft.AspNetCore.Components.Forms.ValidationMessageStore>.
-Basic validation is most useful in cases where the form's model is defined within the component hosting the form, either as members directly on the component or in a subclass.
-Use of a validator component is a better choice where an independent model class is used across several components.
-However, the approaches can be integrated if the basic form validation approach is used in a shared component that provides one or more values to its parent component via [component parameters](xref:blazor/components/index#component-parameters).
+[Basic validation](#basic-validation) is useful in cases where the form's model is defined within the component hosting the form, either as members directly on the component or in a subclass.
+Use of a validator component is recommended where an independent model class is used across several components.

 In the following example: